OSSpk/Zelda-Game/README.md

 # Zelda-Game

-A text based game made as a final project for the course "Computer Programing CS103"
+A text based game made as a final project for the course "Computer Programing CS103" during my 2nd Semester at [National University of Computer and Emerging Sciences](http://nu.edu.pk/).

 ## How to Run
 Just run Zelda.exe.
 If it doesnt work, then add the .txt files and the .cpp file in a new project (console application) in Microsoft Visual Studio and then build the project and run it.